BlueBrain/nexus/src/main/paradox/docs/getting-started/running-nexus/minikube.md

 @@@ note

+This page presents the necessary commands to deploy Nexus with Minikube but also examples the show the expected output.

 Some of the examples on this page make use of `curl` (https://curl.haxx.se/) and `jq` (https://stedolan.github.io/jq/) for formatting the json output when interacting with the services.
 Please install these command line tools if you'd like to run the commands in the examples.